 9. Embrace the sculptural shapes of plants, particularly those of the succulent variety or air plants that require a minimal amount of attention.
 The colors and shapes of succulents vary greatly and are all unique and interesting visually.
 The trick with succulents is not to overwater them.

 10. Aim for interesting.
 One of the more interesting plant categories worth exploring is air plants.
-You can’t go wrong adding a few of these to your space with their unique shapes, sizes, and colors.
+You can’t go wrong, adding a few of these to your space with their unique shapes, sizes, and colors.
 From the symmetrical spiral of the Xerographica to the colorful Tillandsia Cyanea, air plants are living sculptures that will add visual interest to your space.
-On a table grouped, in a clear glass terrarium or displayed in one of the geometric air plant hangers, a collection of air plants will thrive in low light or bright light.
+In a clear glass terrarium or displayed in one of the geometric air plant hangers on a table group, a collection of air plants will thrive in low light or bright light.
 Just soak them in some water once a week, and that is it.
 No other nurturing is needed.

 11. Add a plant stand.
 One of the more exciting additions to the plant world is the new variety of plant stands available to help display a plant in a home or office.
 Plant stands or a grouping of plant stands, can help anchor a room and provide a visual focal point.
-Also, they add height allowing for the display of plants closer to a seating area or near a piece of furniture, bringing the plant closer to eye height when sitting.
+They also add height, allowing for the display of plants closer to a seating area or near a piece of furniture, bringing the plant closer to eye height when sitting.

 12. Pick unique plants.
-Houseplants come in a variety of shapes and sizes, colors, and light preferences providing numerous opportunities to pick something unusual and interesting.
-The shape of the Monstera deliciosa leaves with their splits and holes makes it a popular choice, or maybe the metal-like colored leaves displayed on the Pink Allusion Syngonium is more your style.
+Houseplants come in various shapes and sizes, colors, and light preferences providing numerous opportunities to pick something unusual and interesting.
+The shape of the Monstera deliciosa leaves with their splits and holes makes it a popular choice, or maybe the aloe vera in a unique container.

-The point is that there are a variety of plant options that can offer visual interest with their color, shape, and size.
+The point is that various plant options can offer visual interest with their color, shape, and size.
 Be daring!
-Approach your selection with an eye to the location in your home the mood you are trying to create.
+Approach your selection with an eye to your home's location, the mood you are trying to create.
 If you are looking for sleek, clean, and a more contemporary feel, then a sansevieria is a perfect choice.
 A popular tall anchor plant is a must, and you can’t go wrong with the Fiddle Leaf Ficus or a Bird of Paradise.
 Or for an urban jungle scene, add a few hanging pothos plants to the mix or a hoya plant and watch how fast their shoots grow.

 One last tip.
 Take some time to look through home design magazines or store catalogs to get ideas.
-Follow a selection of popular plant hashtags in your Instagram feed (follow us, too), or wander into our store and let one of our plant specialists help you think through the best strategy for your home or office.
-We end this blog with encouragement and a link to the May 2019 article in San Diego Magazine titled “Houseplant Styling 101” where Carlos Franco, our fearless owner, and creative director, shared some additional considerations for those looking to style their spaces with plants.
+Follow a selection of popular plant hashtags in your Instagram feed (follow us, too), or wander into our store and let one of our plant specialists help you think through your home or office's best strategy.
+We end this blog with encouragement and a link to the May 2019 article in San Diego Magazine titled “Houseplant Styling 101,” where Carlos Franco, our fearless owner, and creative director, shared some additional considerations for those looking to style their spaces with plants.